AnniekGloudemans/LOFAR-SILVERRUSH/README.md

  corresponding to limits on their median star-formation rates of <53 and 56 M⊙ yr .

-Here the key results of the paper "LOFAR Properties of SILVERRUSH Lyman Alpha Emitter Candidates in the ELAIS-N1 Field" are shown (Gloudemans, Duncan et al. to be submitted).

 ![alt text](https://github.com/AnniekGloudemans/LOFAR-SILVERRUSH/blob/master/multiwavelength_cutouts_5_sources.png)
 Fig 1: Multi-wavelength cutouts of the 5 sources in the LOFAR detected sample including from left to right: HSC r band, HSC z band, HSC NB921 band, UKIDSS K band, IRAC 4.5 μm, LOFAR 150 MHz.
 The sources show negligible or no emission below the Lyman break in the r band, however clear emission is seen in both UKIDSS k band and IRAC.